MaestSi/ONToHap/README.md

 ## Usage

 The ONToHap pipeline can be used either to phase variants stored in a VCF file using ONT long reads or to evaluate the accuracy of variant phasing tools, comparing the obtained results with a ground-truth phase.
-In both cases, the first step of the pipeline requires you to open the _config_ONToHap.R_ file with a text editor and to modify it according to the features of your preferences
+In both cases, the first step of the pipeline requires you to open the _config_ONToHap.R_ file with a text editor and to modify it according to your preferences.

 **Launch_ONToHap.sh**